The Best Private Elementary Schools in San Diego: How to Choose the Right One

 Ask friends and other parents you know about their experience with private schools in San Diego and read the “room” for a sense of what appeals to you.

 Once you’ve done your step-one homework, take note of the schools that connect with you in a positive way because they may be a fit for your child.
-Then move to the next step to start narrowing it down.
+Then move to the next step to start narrowing it down to find some of the best elementary schools San Diego has to offer!

 2. Think About What’s Important for Your Family — Create A First Draft